dsachsmusic/aws-learning/development-notes.md

     - Complete the rest of the  Note: For "Configure stack options", choose defaults
   - Job will fail, saying that cf-update-stack-git-repo-aws-learning doesn't trust the connection
   - Complete the above steps one more time, except, for IAM Role, select "Existing IAM role"
   - Completes successfully.
-Notice Pull Requst in Git repo "Add AWS Cloudformation Deployment file for cfstackhelloec2rdsipaddress stack #1"
+Notice Pull Requst in Git repo "Add AWS Cloudformation Deployment file for cfstackhelloec2rdsipaddress stack #1".
+Merge it.
+  - In Git, git fetch, git merge (or whatever), then add template file cf-template-helloec2rdsipaddress.yaml to the repo, and commit

+  Next: set up the template - based on this guide (stumble through it) https://medium.com/@amarakulin/aws-practical-guide-ec2-rds-with-cloudformation-93ff2cbcb8e